 Ask the children to consider how hunger in this country, let alone others, might be affected by saving seven cents a day.
 Spend a few minutes gathering their other ideas about helping reduce hunger.

-Show the groups the sample bank or the website image.
-Note that all the supplies needed to make the bank are easily accessible.
 Ask them to plan their bank labels on scrap paper before drawing or writing on a sticky label to place on the bank.
 Explain that you will help them put a hole in the lid.
 After making a hole in each lid, ask the children to screw on the lids and give them each seven cents to put in the bank.